aniruddha2004/aniruddha2004/README.md

 - **[File ChatBot](https://github.com/aniruddha2004/FileChatBot):** Upload a file (PDF, DOCX, JPEG, or PNG), then ask questions about the file's content through a chat interface to receive immediate responses based on the file's content.
 - **[Mac-Inspired Scientific Calculator](https://github.com/aniruddha2004/MAC_Desktop_Calculator_App):** A desktop calculator app built with Electron, supporting both basic and scientific calculations.
 Features include memory functions, degree/radian toggle, and full keyboard support, all in a sleek, Mac-style interface.
+- **[Smart Email Organizer](https://github.com/aniruddha2004/Smart_Email_Organizer):** A Python-based email organizer with a PyQt5 GUI that categorizes, prioritizes and manages your inbox efficiently.
+It supports customizable rules, incremental email fetching, and automated actions for streamlined email management.

 ## 📈 Stats